MatthewMWR/TracePeek/README.md

 # TracePeek
 TracePeek provides developers, power users, and IT Pros with live interactive Event Tracing for Windows (ETW).
-TracePeek works with cmdline, C#/.Net Core, and is particularly optimized for PowerShell 6.
+TracePeek works with cmdline, C#/.Net Core, and is particularly optimized for PowerShell Core (aka PowerShell 6).
+You can install Powershell Core for Windows here: https://github.com/PowerShell/PowerShell/releases

 ## When to use TracePeek
 For ETW scenarios which could be interactive, TracePeek provides a lightweight alternative to the cumbersome "install-WPT-then-log-and-repro-then-open-ETL-oops-bad-timing-try-logging-again-then-open-again..." pattern.
 For example: